jac4e/uLM/README.md

 ## Goals

-With that in mind, 3 goals were set:
+Three goals were set

 - It should perform better than the smartphone app
-    - Data collection should by automatic, or nearly automatic
+- Data collection should be automatic, or nearly automatic
 - and it should be relatively cheaper than consumer light meters

 ## Initial Design Considerations